Sonia Dada (album)

-Sonia Dada is the first full-length album from Sonia Dada, released in 1992 on Chameleon Records.
+Sonia Dada is the first album by Sonia Dada, released in 1992 on Chameleon Records.
 It was re-released with two extra tracks in 1994 on Calliope Records; one of these tracks, "Paradise", would also be included on the 1998 album My Secret Life.

-The album reached number two on the Australian ARIA Charts and was the 13th highest selling album for the year of 1993.
+The album reached number two on the Australian ARIA Charts and was the 13th-highest-selling album for the year of 1993.